yahoojapan/k2htp_dtor/details.md

 ### K2HTPDTORSVR Options
 The options of the K2HTPDTORSVR program are summarized below.
 #### -h
-display help for the optsions of K2HTPDTORSVR program
+display help for the options of K2HTPDTORSVR program
 #### -ver
 display version of K2HTPDTORSVR program
 #### -conf